-According to (4), figure 4 contains the average sampling rate of the normalization processes in the images from UBIRIS (figure 4a) and UPOL (figure 4b) data sets as the dimension of the captured iris images varies.
-The horizontal axis specifies the size of the captured iris images proportionally to the size of the images described in table 1 (values are percent).
+According to (3), figure 3 contains the average sampling rate of the normalization processes in the images from UBIRIS (figure 3a) and UPOL (figure 3b) data sets as the dimension of the captured iris images varies.
+The horizontal axis specifies the size of the captured iris images proportionally to the initial images size (values are percent).
 The vertical axis contains the average sampling rate (r) of the normalization processes of these images.